yAOwzers/tp/docs/UserGuide.md

 Use the `add /s` command to add a `section`  into the [selected](#342-selecting-a-notebooksectionpage-select) `notebook`.

 >:bulb: You must select a `notebook` before adding a section!
+>
+> :warning: Please also make sure not to use ";" in your section title!

 Format: `add /s[SECTION]`